ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 ### HTTPProxy failure

-You can simulate HTTPProxy failures by manually killing HTTPProxy actors.
+You can simulate HTTPProxy failures by manually killing `ProxyActor` actors.
 If you're running KubeRay, make sure to `exec` into a Ray pod before running these commands.

 ```console
 $ ray summary actors